NirmitSawant/Flutter_Bloc/README.md

 Bloc(Business Logic Components) is a better way to maitain and traverse through code.
 It makes sure that we abide to development and UI seperately.

-## What will be thi repo help in?
+## How will repo help you learn in?

 This will be a collection of previously worked up code using Bloc techniques.
+So, you can start making your code a better place to live.
+_Even I am dissappointed why I didnt knew this earlier.
+Better Late than never ;')_

 ## Where did I learn this?